-Take a look around any Google help forum and you’ll likely see questions about how AdWords budgeting works.
+Take a look around any Google help forum and you’ll likely see questions about how Google Ads budgeting works.
 They usually come from advertisers who’ve run over their monthly ad budgets for lack of understanding of this topic.
 I have to admit, I was one of those advertisers.

 I would have felt a lot of embarrassment about my past mistakes if not for the fact the Google help experts had to do some double-checking of their own on it—that’s how (intentionally?) confusing this topic is.

 Most, if not all, advertisers use monthly budgets.
-Of course, AdWords runs on daily budgets.
+Of course, Google Ads runs on daily budgets.
+(2021 update: Not anymore!
+Monthly spend limits have been rolled out in Google Ads!).
 The way you work within this environment depends on whether or not your campaign runs every day of the month.

 With full confidence intact, let’s review how budgeting works, especially when you’re using ad scheduling.